Registration Guidelines for Returning Students

 So long as any student is waitlisted for a course, no student may enroll in that course without instructor authorization, even if the enrollment has dropped below the cap.
 Instructors may authorize both waitlisted and non-waitlisted students to enroll above the enrollment cap or by waiving the prerequisite.
 These are separate authorizations; either one or both may be added by the instructor for a student.

 IMPORTANT: If you are on a waitlist and the instructor authorizes you to enroll, you still need to go to the drop/add window in the Portal to actually enroll in the course.
-Click on the “move to current” button next to the course.
-Then you will be prompted to “change waitlisted to current”.
-Click on that to enroll.
+You will need to drop the course and then re-add it.

 IMPORTANT: If you are not on a waitlist and the instructor authorizes you to enroll, you still need to go to the drop/add window in the Portal to actually enroll in the course.
-You will see a “move to current” button next to the course.
-Click on that, and you’ll be enrolled.
+You will need to drop the course and then re-add it.

 IMPORTANT: If you no longer want to be on a waitlist, then please drop yourself.

 Should you need to make a change in your schedule after classes start in January, see Drop-Add Procedures.